O-Sanni/weatherapp/README.md

     create HomePage; in HomePage set up separate .states for daily temperature and weather image; create function to get daily tempature and image; use axios.get;
     create another three.js files, one will check if there information in my states and will be called inside dailyInfo.js and Image.js; DailyInfo will return night and day temperature and Image will return the image related to dayly weather; create hourly forecast .js file to show hourly forecast
-    ; also create another .js file to return hourly information;
+    ; also create another .js file to return hourly information; create a Route component and Switch component to choose different pages; create separate components for hourly forecast; create .js file which will go our the hourly forecast for particular day and output the information on the page.
+    **Unfortunatelly I got stuck on hourly forecast, instead I did daily forecast for each part of NYC